 One of the key messages of the Series A to go along with being oversubscribed was highlighting how Metadata was creating something new that all marketers needed.
 The launch was backed by invest- ments from VCs, over a dozen Metadata customers and employees, and notable entrepreneurs, including Mark Organ (founder of Eloqua), Ilya Volodarsky (founder of Segment), and Gary Nakamura (CEO of SocialChorus).
 This well-rounded belief in the platform with capital from within the company and from outside heavy hitters helped to frame the Metadata narrative that this category of autonomous demand generation deserves attention.

-YORK IE EXECUTED IN A APPROACH
+YORK IE EXECUTED IN A TWO-PRONGED APPROACH

 1. Pre-pitched it out to the media, specifically giving TechCrunch the exclusive to interview Gil and show-